Substance Abuse Resources in Inverness

 - Al-Anon Where: Attitude of Gratitude AFG Our Lady of Fatima Church 550 S. US Hwy 41 Inverness, FL 34450

 - Nar-Anon Where: St. Mark’s Presbyterian Church 1021 Palm Springs Dr. Altamonte Springs, FL 32701

 - Nar-Anon Where: Ocala Forest NFG Our Lady of the Springs Catholic Church 4047 NE 21st St. Ocala Forest, FL 34470

 - Al-Anon Where: First Baptist Church of Crystal River 700 N. Citrus Ave.
 Crystal River, FL 34429

 There are drug and alcohol treatment facilities in Iverness, Florida, but sometimes you have to travel to larger cities to gain access to the most comprehensive care.
 With several locations in Florida and throughout the country, The Recovery Village can help you find a treatment center that fits your needs.
 Addiction is a lifelong struggle.
-Take the first step toward healing by calling The Recovery Village today.

 - Winter Park

 - Winter Haven